oz123/awesome-c/README.md

 This is released under a Creative Commons-Attribution-ShareAlike license, version 4.
 You can find its text in the LICENSE file.

-This project is part of [Peers][397] - a community for growing our freedom.
-Support us today!

 **An important note:** This project does *not* index anything C++-related; only pure C stuff is considered.